-Most of my work involves mediation of legal disputes, usually already before the court and scheduled for trial.
-Often these cases involve some combination of high stakes, multiple issues, multiple parties, fraught relationships and the likelihood of drawn out litigation.
+Most of my work involves mediation of legal disputes, usually already before the courts or in arbitration.
+Often these cases involve some combination of high stakes, multiple issues, multiple parties, fraught relationships and the likelihood of drawn-out litigation.

-However, these litigated cases are often paused while those involved take time out to discuss possible settlement given the costs and risk of proceeding to trial or because they wish to retrieve their relationship.
+However, these litigated cases are often paused while those involved take time out to discuss possible settlement given the costs and risk of proceeding to trial/merits hearing or because the parties wish to retrieve their relationship.

-There is no right time to mediate but often mediation is scheduled once pleadings and discovery/disclosure are complete and before witness statements are required, thereby striking a balance between parties being sufficiently informed and the additional cost of preparing for trial.
+There is no right time to mediate but often mediation is scheduled once pleadings and disclosure of documents are complete and before witness statements are required, thereby striking a balance between parties being sufficiently informed and the additional cost of preparing for trial.

-It follows that my role as mediator often involves working with legal counsel and their clients – and as I say elsewhere, I aim to conduct the mediation in a way that complements the litigation or arbitration process with a focus on the commercial disposition of the dispute rather than legal determination.
+It follows that my role as a mediator involves working with legal counsel and their clients – and I aim to conduct the mediation in a way that complements the litigation or arbitration process with a focus on the commercial disposition of the dispute rather than legal determination.

 The issues dividing the parties are often difficult and debilitating.
 My task, in large part, is to provide a safe legal environment for people to have a full and frank discussion around how they might resolve their dispute.
 In my experience, people and organisations in conflict often react defensively, become unresponsive, and make decisions without considering important information – mediation can help with this.